raganwald/javascript-allonge-six/manuscript/markdown/Functions/combinators.md

 ### higher-order functions

 As we've seen, JavaScript functions take values as arguments and return values.
 JavaScript functions are values, so JavaScript functions can take functions as arguments, return functions, or both.
-Generally speaking, a function that either takes functions as arguments or returns a function (or both) is referred to as a "higher-order" function.
+Generally speaking, a function that either takes functions as arguments, or returns a function, or both, is referred to as a "higher-order" function.

 Here's a very simple higher-order function that takes a function as an argument:

     function repeat (num, fn) {
-      var i, value;

-      for (i = 1; i <= num; ++i)
-        value = fn(i);

-      return value;
+      if (num <= 0) {
+        return;
+      }
+      else {
+        fn();
+        return repeat(num - 1, fn);
+      }
     }

     repeat(3, function () {